tdooner/rails-marathon-weekend/README.md

 * [consul-template](https://github.com/hashicorp/consul-template) / HAProxy
 * [Chef](https://www.getchef.com)

 The fact that I could stand up an architecture like this in a weekend (and with less than $12 in EC2 resources) is amazing to me.
 These projects work very well together, and the level of server automation available today is excellent.
-But anyway, I digress...
+But I digress...

 ## Marathon